risc0/risc0-ethereum/examples/governance/apps/README.md

 ## Publisher

-The [`publisher` CLI][publisher], is an example application that sends an off-chain proof request to the [Bonsai] proving service, and publishes the received proofs to your deployed app contract.
+The [`publisher` CLI][publisher], is an example application that produces a proof and publishes it to your app contract.

 ### Usage